Newcastle is the best place for civil and mechanical engineering.

 Where to go to Get a Job...

 The jobs market in the UK differs around the country.
 For instance, Newcastle is a prosperous city for civil and mechanical engineering; whereas in Cambridge the job market for science graduates is thriving.
-Therefore, contrary to popular belief, not all sectors concentrate themselves in London.
+Therefore, contrary to popular belief, not all sectors concentrate in London.

-However, if you are desperate for a private sector job (e.g. finance, accountancy or law), the capital cities are your best bet.
-London, regarded the business hub of the UK and the choice for many global firms’ European offices, boasts numerous graduate schemes with the expectation that graduates will relocate and rent in the capital.
+However, if you are desperate for a private-sector job (e.g. finance, accountancy or law), the capital cities are your best bet.
+London, regarded as the business hub of the UK and the choice for many global firms’ European offices, boasts numerous graduate schemes with the expectation that graduates will relocate and rent in the capital.
 Yet, opinions vary on whether more graduate jobs make it easier to secure a spot on their schemes.
-Toby, a third year student of Law, is convinced the competition per position in London law firms remains fiercer than in other UK cities.
+Toby, a third-year student of Law, is convinced the competition per position in London law firms remains fiercer than in other UK cities.
 Fortunately, for those applying for graduate schemes in the private sector, your salary is normally enough to give you the choice of living comfortably in such expensive cities.